poelstra/ezwave/README.md

 -   Run `npm install`
 -   Run `npm test` to run all tests

-To start controlling your own home, take a look at `src/server/index.ts` for inspiration, copy it to another file and start hacking ;)
+To start controlling your own home, take a look at `src/demo/*` for inspiration, copy it to another folder and start hacking ;)

 -   Run `npm run build` to build
--   Run `node dist/server/yourfile` to start it
+-   Run `node dist/demo/index` to start it

+Detailed debug information from the protocol layers can be obtained by enabling the `zwave` debug namespace in the `DEBUG` environment
+variable:

+-   `DEBUG=zwave:* node dist/demo/index`

 VSCode is the recommended IDE to hack on it.

+In the future, the library will be split across separate NPM packages, such that this process will become easier.
+Drop me a note (in the issues) if you're already interested in this.

 ## Support